ltonetwork/mongodb-rest/README.md

 I have found this REST server to be invaluable for rapid prototyping web applications.
 When you don't care about security and you just need to try something out without investing the time to build a proper secure REST API.

-Recent updates:
+Recent updates:<br/>
-mongodb-rest now works with dependencies updated to latest versions.
+mongodb-rest now works with dependencies updated to latest versions.<br/>
-Added handling for mongodb errors.
+Added handling for mongodb errors.<br/>
-Removed Jade dependency.
+Removed Jade dependency.<br/>
-Can now get a list of database names.
+Can now get a list of database names.<br/>
-Can now get a list of collection names for a specified database.
+Can now get a list of collection names for a specified database.<br/>

 Name
 ----